scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 Hopefully the architecture makes more sense to you.
 Now that you understand that, we'll jump into the coding part of the challenge.

+### 🥅 **Goals / Checks**

+- [ ] 🐇 Can you explain what yearn strategies do, how their overall flow works with respect to yearn v2 vaults?
+- [ ] ❗ What does DR stand for and why is it important to strategies and vaults?

+If you have trouble answering these questions, reread this README and also make sure to check out the full video by @charlesndalton found [here](https://www.youtube.com/watch?v=z48R7dhAGP4&ab_channel=ETHGlobal).

 ---

 ## 🏊🏻‍♀️🌊 **3.0 Diving into the Code**